fscelliott/code-example-sensible/readme.md

 Run
 ---
 To run the code:

+- Clone this repo
+- Open a command promt at this cloned directory:
+  - run `touch secrets.py`
-- Create secrets.py file in this directory (`touch secrets.py`) and specify your API_KEY (`API_KEY = "YOUR_API_KEY"`) in the file.
-Verify that .gitignore lists secrets.py so you don't expose your key publically.
+  - add your API_KEY (`API_KEY = "YOUR_API_KEY"`) to the secrets.py file.
+  - Verify that .gitignore lists secrets.py so you don't expose your key publically.
+- In constants.py, specify:
-- In constants.py, specify the local path to your PDF and specify the name of the corresponding doc type you created in the [Sensible app](https://app.sensible.so/).
+  - the local path to your PDF
+  - the name of the corresponding doc type you created in the [Sensible app](https://app.sensible.so/).
 - Run `python extract_doc.py`.

 Run with examples